hewitson-j/leaps-and-bounds-new/README.md

 ## Meet the Teacher
 This section has information about the owner of the school.
 It can be accessed by scrolling down or clicking the *Meet the Teacher* link in the navbar.

+## Reviews
+Accessible by clicking on the "Reviews" navbar link, this has a scrollable list of reviews provided by the owner as well as a link to her Facebook page.